Mathavan-T/Mathavan-T---Python-Foundation-Program/project/README.md

 # 🛒 E-Commerce Management System (Python + MySQL)

-This is a console-based E-commerce application developed as part of the Hexaware Python Foundation Program.
-The project follows Object-Oriented Programming principles and uses MySQL for backend data storage.
+This is a console-based E-commerce management system built using Python and MySQL.
+It allows users to browse products, manage a shopping cart, and place orders, while admins can manage inventory and view order details.
 ---

 ## 📌 Features